GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 ## Setup

+The deployment process is divided into 2 stages:

+1. Base infrastructure: In this stage, the core infrastructure components are configured, including a VPC, a GKE cluster, service accounts, and storage buckets.
+Optionally, Pubsub and BigQuery services can also be installed to support performance testing management.
+The deployment process provides the flexibility to use existing VPCs and service accounts, aligning with common IT governance structures in enterprises.

+2. Saxml Deployment: In this stage, Saxml servers and utilities are deployed to the GKE cluster.

-The deployment process is automated using [Cloud Build](https://cloud.google.com/build), [Terraform](https://cloud.google.com/docs/terraform), and [Kustomize](https://kustomize.io/).
-The Cloud Build configuration file  defines two deployment stages:
+The deployment process is automated using [Cloud Build](https://cloud.google.com/build), [Terraform](https://cloud.google.com/docs/terraform),  [Kustomize](https://kustomize.io/), and [Skaffold](ihttps://skaffold.dev/).

-In the first stage a Terraform configuration is applied, which:
+To run the setup and execute code samples, you will need a workstation with [Google Cloud SDK](https://cloud.google.com/sdk/docs/install-sdk), [Terraform](https://www.terraform.io/), [Kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize), [Skaffold](https://skaffold.dev), and [kubectl](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl) utilities.
+We recommend using [Cloud Shell](https://cloud.google.com/shell/docs/using-cloud-shell), which has all the utilities pre-installed.

+The first stage is automated with **Cloud Build** and **Terraform**.
+The **Cloud Build** configuration orchestrates the following steps:

 - [ ] Creates a network, a subnet, and IP ranges for GKE pods and services.
 - [ ] Creates a VPC-native cluster.